-We still find alternative asset classes such as carefully selected hedge funds and unlisted assets as very attractive.
-These assets allow us to construct portfolios that tend to exhibit smaller fluctuations in returns over the short term, without compromising long-term expected returns.
+We view the diversification benefits provided by unlisted assets, as well as carefully selected hedge funds, as very attractive.
+They allow us to construct portfolios that exhibit smaller fluctuations in returns over the short term, especially during the kind of share market volatility that we’ve seen in recent weeks, without compromising long-term expected returns.

 <super> What does it mean for your super?

-As always, I’d encourage any of our members to find out more about our investment options on our website, or to speak to one of our financial advisers to find out if the Sunsuper investment option you have is the right one for you.
+As always, I’d encourage any of our members, if you’re concerned by the recent falls we’ve seen in world share prices, and especially if you’re approaching retirement, to speak to one of our financial advisers to find out if the Sunsuper investment option you have is the right one for you.
 Please give Sunsuper a call on 13 11 84.